-Both incoming crude oil and the outgoing final products need to be stored.
-These liquids are stored in large tanks on a tank farm near the refinery.
-Pipelines then carry the final products from the tank farm to other tanks across the country.
+Both incoming crude oil and the outgoing final products are stored temporarily in large tanks on a tank farm near the refinery.
+Pipelines, trains, and trucks carry the final products from the storage tanks to other locations across the country.

 How does oil affect the environment?

-Crude oil is used to make the petroleum products we use to fuel airplanes, cars, and trucks; to heat homes; and to make products such as medicines and plastics.
 Although petroleum products make life easier, finding, producing, and moving crude oil may have negative effects on the environment.
-Technological advances in exploration, production, and transportation of oil and enforcement of safety and environmental laws and regulations help to avoid and reduce these effects.
+Advances in oil exploration, production, and transportation technologies and enforcement of safety and environmental laws and regulations help to avoid and reduce these effects.